 The Universal Scientific Education and Research Network (USERN) has been inaugurated in 2015 as an independent organization with the main purpose of peaceful and humanitarian promotion of education and research, universally.
 It comprises of top 1% scientists in all 21 scientific fields as the advisory board members who would manage and supervise the educational and research programs in their field of specialty.
 The executive members in both educational and research programs would be loyal to ethical principles and put their efforts to direct the network for

-USERN prize is an international award, established by the USERN, which would be annually bestowed to junior scientists or researchers less than 40 years of age for any novel advancement or achievement in scientific education, research, or serving the humanity in five scientific fields including medical sciences, life sciences, formal sciences, physical sciences, and social sciences.
+USERN prize is an international award, established by the USERN, which would be annually bestowed to junior scientists or researchers less than 40 years of age for any novel advancement or achievement in scientific education, research, or serving the humanity in five scientific fields including Formal Sciences, Physical-Chemical Sciences, Biological Sciences, Medical Sciences, and Social Sciences.

-The 1st and 2nd International Festivals for Awarding USERN prize have been held on November 10th and the prize was bestowed in the World Science Day for Peace and Development (November 10th).
-The host of the first festival, held in November 2016, was Tehran University of Medical Sciences (TUMS), Tehran, Iran, while the hosts of the second festival, held in November 2017, were four universities in Kharkov, Ukraine.
+The International Festivals for Awarding USERN prize have been held on November 10th and the prize was bestowed in the World Science Day for Peace and Development (November 10th).
+The host of the festivals were Tehran (Iran), Kharkov (Ukraine), Reggio Calabria (Italy), and Budapest (Hungary) during 2016-2019.